DrKingShultz/Real-Time-Latent-Consistency-Model/README.md

 Run "_Step_3b_Start_RTLCM-Without_SSL_ControlNet.bat" if you are not using an SSL Cert.

-Img2Img w/ ControlNet is the only mode I've updated with "Capture Desktop" option.
+Img2Img w/ ControlNet is the only mode I've updated with "Capture Desktop" option at this point.

 ### Image to Image